hj296/DSP-Mini-Project/README.md

 Using MATLAB to Measure the Diameter of an Object within an Image.

 Summary: -
 Measuring objects within an image or frame can be an important capability for many applications where computer vision is required instead of making physical measurements.
-This application note will cover a basic step-by-step algorithm for isolating a desired object and measuring its diameter.

 Reference:- <http://www.mathworks.com/videos/image-processing-made-easy-81718.html>